From an IT Auditor to a tech driven CFO: How CA M P Vijay Kumar played a key role in the transformation of Sify Technologies

 Digitalization refers to enabling or improving processes by leveraging digital technologies and digitized data.
 Therefore, digitalization presumes digitization.
 Examples of this could be as simple as PLC logic, Big Data analytics, sequenced logic for a batch process, automated shutdown logic, etc.

-Over the last 13 years, how has your role as a CFO evolve?
+Over the last 13 years, how has your role as a CFO evolved?
 Did technology play a key role in the evolution of your role?

 There is definitely a change in my profile as a CFO.

 Since we are in the business of enabling the Digital Transformation of enterprises, I have access to the best of IT infrastructure and people within Sify for both deliveries of good customer experience and for internal efficiency and effectiveness.
 This has played a key role in experiencing how technology can be a great business enabler both internally and externally.

 To help you understand how my role as a CFO has evolved over time, let me give you a little historical reference.

 Earlier Sify was a retail business.
 Even though it was a market leader, we gave it up, as the new shareholder and management had a different strategy to build a long-term sustainable annuity business.

 The 2008 Global Financial Crisis denied us the opportunity to get a buyer for the retail business.